Nehalem Bay State Park

 Nehalem Bay State Park: Camping, Lodging & Vacation Rentals

-The main campground sits right in the pine forest and has 265 sites with electrical and water hookups (no sewer hookups) and 18 yurts, five of them are wheelchair accessible and nine are pet-friendly.
+The main campground sits right in the pine forest and has 265 sites with electrical and water hookups (no sewer hookups), plus 18 yurts, five of which are wheelchair accessible and nine pet-friendly.
 Each campsite has a picnic table and fire ring.

-A primitive horse camp has 17 sites with picnic tables and fire rings, and corrals.
+A primitive horse camp has 17 sites with picnic tables, fire rings, and corrals.
 A hiker/biker camp is located near the park entrance.

-A primitive fly-in camp on first-come, first-served basis features adjacent airstrip and six sites.
-Each site provides a space to park an aircraft.
+A primitive fly-in camp on a first-come, first-served basis features an adjacent airstrip and six sites.
+Each site provides space for an aircraft.

 There is a playground for kids.

-Small coastal towns nearby such as Manzanita, Wheeler, and Nehalem offers comfortable lodging and vacation rentals.
+Small coastal towns nearby such as Manzanita, Wheeler, and Nehalem offer comfortable lodging and vacation rentals.

 Affordable vacation rentals for short and long term stay at Nehalem Bay